majze/delete-by-extension/README.md

 # delete-by-extension
 Deletes all files in the program's directory with specified file extension.
 Meant for windows developers but modable.
 Some tools required.

-Exmaple: I have too many files spamming my downloads folder with .tmp at the end!
+Example: I have too many files spamming my downloads folder with .tmp at the end!
 Place the .exe file in the same directory, run, and enter "tmp" when prompted (no quotes).

 ![It's a console program](https://i.imgur.com/hKEf1lB.png "Example in action")